srujanchidarla/srujanchidarla/README.md

 # Hi there 👋

 My name is Srujan Chidarla.
-I am a Full Stack Developer currently pursuing my Master's in Computer Science at University of Maryland Baltimore County.
+I am a Full Stack Developer currently pursuing my Master's in Computer Science at University of Fairfax.

 ## 🌟 About Me: